 Alicia Edelweiss is an Austro-British musician based in Vienna.
 She started her musical career as a street musician and travelled all over Europe for two years, setting off at the age of 19.
 On her quest for freedom and travelling without any money, she pretty soon discovered her passion and talent for music – back then solely armed with a guitar.

-In 2018, her performance at the renowned 4-day Popfest Wien (Vienna Pop Festival), accompanied by her new band on cello and violin, was described as “one of the most touching, most intimate and at the same time most entertaining performances of the whole Popfest.”
+In 2018, her performance at the renowned Popfest in Vienna, accompanied by her new band on cello and violin, was described as “one of the most touching, most intimate and at the same time most entertaining performances of the whole Popfest.”

 In 2019 her long-awaited first studio album was released: “When I’m enlightened, everything will be better”.
 The release was followed by a release tour around Austria, Germany and Slovenia, including a performance at the Elbphilharmonie in Hamburg and at MENT Festival in Ljubljana, and would have led her to UK, Italy and Peru if Corona hadn’t gotten in the way.